 Per award (Internship), pending availability of funds.

-iDigBio plans to provide a stipend of $4,800 to the Intern and up to $1,500 for travel and meal expenses for conference attendance and participation.
+Each internship consists of 8 weeks of support paid in June and July, during a 7-month period. iDigBio plans to provide a stipend of $5,280 to the Intern and up to $1,500 for travel and meal expenses for conference attendance and participation.

 Internship applications must be submitted by the prospective Intern.
-Confirmation of current registration at an accredited institution (2 or 4- year college/university) at the time of the Internship acceptance, no later than March 20, 2021.
+Confirmation of current registration at an accredited institution (2 or 4- year college/university) at the time of the Internship acceptance, no later than March 20, 2022.
 Prospective Interns must enroll in a non-profit university, college, or other institution of higher education accredited in, and having a campus located, in the United States, its territories, or possessions, or the Commonwealth of Puerto Rico that offers degrees in STEM no later than the fall of the year the award is accepted.
 All Interns from the date of Acceptance through Completion or Termination of the Internship must be enrolled in a degree-granting institution accredited in, and having a campus in, the United States, its territories, or possessions, or the Commonwealth of Puerto Rico.
-Students attending community colleges or Minority Serving Institutions are especially encouraged to apply.

 Applicants must self-certify that they are eligible to receive the Internship.
 To be eligible, an applicant must meet all of the following eligibility criteria by the application deadline:

-- Enrolled at a non-profit university, college, or other institution of higher education accredited in, and having a campus located, in the United States, its territories, or possessions, or the Commonwealth of Puerto Rico that offers degrees in STEM.
+- non-profit university, college, or other institution of higher education accredited in, and having a campus located, in the United States, its territories, or possessions, or the Commonwealth of Puerto Rico that offers degrees in STEM.

 Limit on Number of Applications per Applicant: 1

 To apply for the iDigBio Summer Internship program, please complete the application.
 Note that this is a multi-component application that requires you to complete all portions to be considered.
-Application period is from January 1-February 28, 2021.
+Application period is from February 1 - March 11, 2022.